How to Become a Truck Dispatcher: A Step-by-Step Guide

 These qualifications demonstrate your commitment to continuous learning and can open doors to more advanced positions in the future.

-4. Obtain required licenses
+4. Obtain desired licenses and certifications

 Once you have the necessary degree, you can pursue dispatcher certification from the National Dispatch and Freight Certification Association (NDFCA).